Join us on Friday, April 10 in San Francisco for ALC's 54th Anniversary Gala!

 What Should You Do To Protect Your Rights?

-First, you must be served a formal Department of Justice complaint before any denaturalization process starts.
+If you are targeted, you will be served a formal DOJ complaint before any denaturalization process starts.
 The complaint will provide some information about why the government is attempting to revoke your citizenship.
+While the complaint will provide some information about why the federal government has started this process, it rarely offers full transparency.
 Still, even if you are served this complaint, there are steps to protect yourself.

-You will have 60 days to respond to the complaint, but it is important to contact an attorney right away.
-You can contact civil rights attorneys at the Asian Law Caucus at 415-896-1701, or another attorney.
+You can contact civil rights attorneys at the Asian Law Caucus at 415-896-1701.
 We provide free legal services in Urdu, Arabic, and Farsi, among other languages.

 Resources